HOPE is currently seeking the following qualified volunteers for our placements in Kolkata:

 Applicants must hold an Irish Passport or have been a resident in the Republic of Ireland for at least 2 years.
 All overseas placements are subject to granted visas.

 You will be required to make a commitment to fundraise for The Hope Foundation’s projects.
 Fundraising targets depend on your proposed length of stay.
-Targets begin at €2,000 for a placement of up to 6 weeks.
+The currently placement length is 30 days and the target is €2,000.
 Full details are given upon application.

 Note, this is treated as a donation to HOPE.
 Accommodation is provided for during your stay at no cost, however travel costs need to be covered privately by volunteers.

 You must make a commitment to organise and fund your own travel arrangements, including: